 Travel agents are better for advice than actual tour operators, as they don’t have as much incentive to sell you a particular tour, or to use a particular tour provider.

-Whether you choose a solo-type tour, or travel as part of a group, depends on what you’re looking for.
-Travelling as part of a singles group doesn’t mean that you’ll be surrounded by people trying to find the next Mr or Mrs Right (although you might be).
-Singles tours, especially for more established individuals, are often attractive to people who want travel companions who are not limited by having to care for children, and who are free to act as individuals, without needed to divide attention between friends and a spouse or other partner.
+Whether you choose a solo-type tour or travel as part of a group, depends on what you’re looking for.
+Travelling as part of a singles group doesn’t mean that you’ll be surrounded by people trying to find the next Mr or Mrs. Right (although you might be).
+Singles tours, especially for more established individuals, are often attractive to people who want travel companions who are not limited by having to care for children, and who are free to act as individuals, without needing to divide attention between friends and a spouse or other partner.

 Small groups can be beneficial, because you will get more direct attention from the guide, and they tend to be more flexible.
 Companionship, however, is more limited in these smaller groups.
 If you happen to meet a compatible friend or romantic partner in your small group, you’re in luck – but the smaller the group, the more chance there is that you don’t.
 More people, more chance of finding like-minded individuals to share experiences.